SN Chapter 5

 "Yes."

-Kallix explained—borrowing the words of the maid and Alter—that his sister had become less intelligent and her mind had grown somewhat adorable.
-Edelweiss's expression grew increasingly confused.
+Kallix borrowed the phrasing of the head maid and Alter: his sister had become slightly less intelligent, and her mind had grown rather endearing.
+Edelweiss's expression became increasingly, profoundly uncomprehending.

 "Does your father know?"